Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: RESULTS AND ANALYSIS

 The expanded comparison in Table~\ref{tab:finetuning_results} demonstrates that our single-shot fine-tuned model (93.8\% accuracy) surpasses all proprietary baselines including Gemini 2.5 Pro (85\% accuracy), GPT-4o (78\% accuracy), and Claude 3.5 Sonnet (74\% accuracy).
 Our pipeline fine-tuned model (83.7\% accuracy) also outperforms GPT-4o and Claude 3.5 Sonnet while requiring only two queries compared to the five queries needed by Gemini-2.0-FE's full optimized approach.

 This comparison shows that our fine-tuned models substantially outperform their baseline version and achieve competitive results that match or exceed proprietary alternatives.
 The performance transformation from baseline (54.6\% accuracy, 48.4\% recall) to fine-tuned variants (84-94\% accuracy, 82-91\% recall) demonstrates a significant improvement in accessibility for practical anomaly detection deployment.
+Computational cost analysis is provided in the supplementary material.